SAN FRANCISCO 2 HEADER BOX

 While we were at Pier 39 on Fisherman’s Wharf – with wonderful views of the bay – we had classic and delicious clam chowder from a sourdough bread bowl at a restaurant called ‘Chowders‘ for lunch!

-For those of you who aren’t sure what a clam chowder is: I wrote a post about our Streets of San Francisco and Clam Chowder Experience that you might enjoy.
-It’s a thick and creamy chicken and potato broth soup with clams – that’s a kind of shellfish – for which San Francisco is famous and there are many restaurants claiming the best clam chowder!
+Clam Chowder is a thick and creamy chicken and potato broth soup with clams – that’s a kind of shellfish – for which San Francisco is famous and there are many restaurants claiming the best clam chowder!

 Fisherman's Wharf Pier 39 San Francisco Janice Horton